bookofproofs/bookofproofs.github.io/_sources/history/19th-century/souza.md

 7. Proposed a new model for the kinetic study of gas phases, which included the diffusion and convective regime.
 8. Published several books exploring the history of mathematics, including calculus and algebra.

-Born 6 May1895, Rio de Janeiro, Brazil.
+Born 6 May 1895, Rio de Janeiro, Brazil.
 Died 18 June 1974, Recife, Brazil.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Souza/)